December 30, 2022

 Do You Know How Much Homes Are Selling For In Your Chosen Housing Market?

-Getting pre-qualified for an FHA mortgage as suggested above is an excellent start, but if you don’t know how much homes are selling for in your housing market today you could be at a serious disadvantage.
-Some markets may be skyrocketing, price-wise, compared to the last time you investigated the going rate for a 1-4 unit property.
+Getting pre-qualified for an FHA mortgage as suggested above is an excellent start, but if you don’t know how much homes are selling for in your housing market now, you could be at a serious disadvantage.

 Know how your chosen housing market is reacting (price-wise) to current economic conditions, predicted trends for the near-term future, and whether you are house hunting in a buyer’s market or a seller’s market.
 Doing some basic homework in this area can save you time and money.